BDC Hamburger Icon

 National Institutes of Health

 The National Institutes of Health (NIH), a subset of the U.S. Department of Health and Human Services, offers grants for small businesses researching and developing biomedical technologies.
-NIH has hundreds of distinct funding opportunities available and updates its grant database regularly.
+NIH has hundreds of distinct funding opportunities and regularly updates its grant database.

 National Institute of Food and Agriculture